rackerlabs/support-how-to/content/rackspace-email/dns-record-definitions.md

 *Note: A common CNAME record entry is an Autodiscover Record.
 The example shown is the CNAME record used by our Rackspace Cloud Office users to redirect their subdomain, autodiscover.example.com to our Autodiscover server (autodiscover.emailsrvr.com).*

 ### TXT Record
-– “Text Record”.
-TXT records are referenced by external sources to check for domain specific polices such as SPF, DKIM, and DMARC.
+**TXT Record** (Text Record) is referenced by external sources to check for domain specific polices such as SPF, DKIM, and DMARC.

 Example: